Privacy Policy

 How We Use Your Personal Information

 Health Information.
-Some Personal Information we collect may constitute PHI under HIPAA.
-As a part of onboarding, we will provide you with a HIPAA Notice of Privacy Practices describing their collection and use of your health information.
+Some Personal Information we collect may constitute protected health information ("PHI") under HIPAA.
+As a part of onboarding, we will provide you with a HIPAA Notice of Privacy Practices describing the collection and use of your health information.
 We will only collect and use PHI for the purposes of providing the Services and we only collect the minimum amount necessary to fully perform and provide the Services on our Platform.
-We may combine your PHI with Personal Information that we have either obtained from you or through a third-party, such as your Provider, health insurer, employee benefits program, or other health care providers.
+We may combine your PHI with Personal Information that we have either obtained from you or through a third-party, such as your healthcare provider, health insurer, employee benefits program, or other health care providers.
 PHI will only be used and disclosed as outlined in the HIPAA Notice of Privacy Practices and as permitted by HIPAA and other applicable law.
 Dahlia may de-identify your information such that it is no longer considered protected health information or personally identifiable information.

 Service Delivery.
-We may use your personal information to: provide, operate and improve the Service and our business; establish and maintain your user profile on the Service; facilitate your invitations to friends who you want to invite to join the Service; enable security features of the Service, such as by sending you security codes via email or SMS, and remembering devices from which you have previously logged in; communicate with you about the Service, including by sending announcements, updates, security alerts, and support and administrative messages; communicate with you about events or contests in which you participate; understand your needs and interests, and personalize your experience with the Service and our communications; and provide support for the Service, and respond to your requests, questions and feedback.
+We may use your personal information to: provide, operate and improve the Service and our business; establish and maintain your user profile on the Service; enable Daisy to remember your conversations and provide personalized, continuous support; facilitate matching between Teenagers and appropriate Bloom Buddies; enable security features of the Service, such as by sending you security codes via email or SMS, and remembering devices from which you have previously logged in; communicate with you about the Service, including by sending announcements, updates, security alerts, and support and administrative messages; communicate with you about events or contests in which you participate; understand your needs and interests, and personalize your experience with the Service and our communications; facilitate coordination between AI and peer support services with appropriate consent; and provide support for the Service, and respond to your requests, questions and feedback.

 Direct Marketing.
 We may send you direct marketing communications.
-You may opt-out of our marketing communications as described in the Opt-out of marketing section below.
+You may opt-out of our marketing communications as described in the "Your Choices" section below.

 Survey Responses.
 With your consent, we may use your feedback and survey responses to post comments about your experience with the Services on the website, for promotions, or otherwise.